Introduction to Merchandising Reporting

 In the top right corner, you'll see a funnel representing the journey from impressions to clicks and purchases including how these relate to each other.

-Impressions: (Not supported in version 1.0) The number of impressions in top 20 module placements.
+Impressions: The number of impressions in top 20 module placements.
 Impressions are calculated by an approximation based on the API call to the recommendation API and the rank of each product featured in a campaign.
 Impressions are available in five buckets throughout the reporting: top 20, top 10, top 5, top 3, and top 1.
 The buckets allow you to make an assessment of which bucket is representing your product display the best.
 By hovering the eye-ikon you can see the distribution of impressions based on the buckets.

 The number of impressions in e.g. the top 5 bucket will tell you how many times a product featured in the campaign was ranked 1 through 5 when the API response returned its results.
+If most of your traffic comes from mobile, it might be most reasonable to look only at impressions in the top 3 or even top 1 bucket.

 Clicks: The number of times a product featured in the campaign was clicked in a recommendation module running the campaign.